What is BlackRock iShares?

 Income ETFs provide investors with two choices of ETFs

 - One for yield

 - Fixed income.

-Fixed-income ETFs include ETFs like as Core Bond ETFs, Investment Grade ETFs, Short Duration Bond ETFs, Tax-Free Muni ETFs, International Bond ETFs, Inflation-Protected ETFs, Interest Rate Hedged ETFs, etc.
+Fixed-income ETFs include ETFs like Core Bond ETFs, Investment Grade ETFs, Short Duration Bond ETFs, Tax-Free Muni ETFs, International Bond ETFs, Inflation-Protected ETFs, Interest Rate-Hedged ETFs, etc.

 Some iShares Mutual Funds are

 - iShares U.S. Aggregate Bond Index Fund, etc.